 an increase in self-confidence, build a more positive self-image, network, develop positive friendships, and so much more.

-Not to participate at the first meeting or visit as our guest.
+Not to participate at the first meeting or to visit as our guest.

 For new members to join the club, there will be a $25 one-time new member fee ($20 for Toastmasters International and $5 for Maverick), which will cover all your start-up materials, including one speech manual and one leadership manual to help you get started right away.
 After completing your first speech manual, this new member fee will also cover your second two speech manuals.
 Dual, transfer, or reinstated Toastmasters are exempt from this $25 new member fee.

-Membership fees are $48 for six months ($36 for Toastmasters International and $12 for Maverick) and are collected twice a year for submission by April 1st and October 1st.
-Toastmasters International membership fees are $36 for six months and are collected twice a year for submission by April 1st and October 1st.
+Membership fees are $63 for six months ($45 for Toastmasters International and $18 for Maverick) and are collected twice a year for submission by April 1st and October 1st.
 New members who join between those two membership periods will pay a prorated amount (see dues schedule below).
 This fee includes delivery of the monthly Toastmaster Magazine, full of resources for your self-development.

 Prorated Dues Schedule: